-In addition to clawback claims, the Receiver might also assert tort claims against brokers, accountants, sales agents, lawyers, and others who aided and abetted the scheme or otherwise knew or should have known of fraudulent activity.
+In addition to clawback claims, the Receiver will soon assert tort and fraudulent conveyance claims against sales agents and others who aided and abetted the scheme or otherwise knew or should have known of fraudulent activity.
 The Receiver is reviewing information to determine if any individuals or entities discussed below have liability in connection with the scheme.